open-watcom/open-watcom-v2/README.md

 GitHub, join the discussion [`Open Watcom on GitHub`](https://github.com/open-watcom/open-watcom-v2/issues)

-Open Watcom News Groups, join the discussion [`Open Watcom News Groups`](news.openwatcom.org) It looks like this site is dead.
+[`Oficial OpenWatcom site`](https://openwatcom.org) is down for long time, it looks like it is dead.

 Source Tree Layout
 ------------------